hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9596226393"><img src="https://farm6.staticflickr.com/5479/9596226393_34ba3b93fb_b.jpg" width="1024" height="683" alt="packrafting alpacka raft Sarek National Park Sweden"></a>

-In the late afternoon we had to filter some water as our water bottles were almost empty after hours of paddling and we still needed some reserves in order to walk around the Tjevrra fjäll and to make dinner and tea.
+In the late afternoon we had to filter some water as our water bottles were almost empty after hours of paddling and we still needed some reserves in order to walk around the Tjevrra fell and to make dinner and tea.

 <a href="https://www.flickr.com/photos/90204224@N07/9599019542"><img src="https://farm8.staticflickr.com/7459/9599019542_097779e2ae_b.jpg" width="1024" height="683" alt="Montane minimus smock and katadyn hiker pro filter hiking Sarek National Park Sweden"></a>